cBridges851/tkinter-image-viewer/README.md

     - Navigate to the images folder in the project's directory in the file explorer, and add or remove images!

 ## Contributing
-If you have any ideas for features or come across any bugs you'd like to fix, feel free to create an issue!
-I'll review it and assign you to it as soon as I can :)
+Take a gander of the [Contributing.md](https://github.com/cBridges851/tkinter-image-viewer/blob/master/Contributing.md) for the guidelines.
+Checkout the open issues to see if there are any you would like to take on and express your interest in the thread.
+However, if you have any other ideas, feel free to create a new issue!